horiagali/Code-Metrics-Engine/README.md

 - add more code prettiness features
 - write tests
 - make it work with class in class
+- add colors to the code
+- offer fixed code

 ## DONE
 - create template